Miracleman: Reprints

 The bi-monthly Miracleman title began in August 1985 by reprinting the extant Warrior material, resized from UK magazine size to US comic book format and edited by Yronwode.
-Book One had been completed in Warrior previously but underwent modification before publication by Eclipse; the material was colourised by Ron Courtney, and initially the format allowed multiple Warrior episodes to be reprinted in a single issue, initially priced at 75¢.
-All references to "Marvelman" and its' derivatives were modified to "Miracleman".
+Book One had been completed in Warrior previously but underwent modification before publication by Eclipse; the material was colourised by Ron Courtney, and initially the format allowed multiple Warrior episodes to be reprinted in a single issue, initially priced at 75¢ - at the time the cheapest price a full-colour direct-sales only ongoing comic had been published with.
+All references to "Marvelman" and its derivatives were modified to "Miracleman".
 As the American title was a standard 36 pages at this stage the strip contents were entirely Miracleman material, meaning three chapters per issue.
 As a result, Moore took the opportunity to insert a prelude in Miracleman #1 - a modified, colourised L. Miller & Son strip called "Marvelman Family and the Invaders from the Future".
 Moore reworked some of the dialogue and an additional page consisting of a gradual zoom into Miracleman's eye, accompanied by a quotation from Friedrich Nietzsche's Thus Spake Zarathustra.
 Skinn provided a history of the original character for American readers(slightly modified from the similar piece that had appeared in the first issue of Warrior), while Moore also wrote a text feature on the character for the second issue.
-Miracleman #2 also debuted the title's letters page, named "Miracle Mail", that would act as a forum for the series and its' stories, and was initially answered by Yronwode herself.
+Miracleman #2 also debuted the title's letters page, named "Miracle Mail", that would act as a forum for the series and its stories, and was initially answered by Yronwode herself.
 New covers were also commissioned, featuring work from notable artists such as Howard Chaykin, Jim Starlin and Paul Gulacy.

 Material from Quality's Marvelman Special was also used but instead of being colourised the relettered pages were subjected to the stereoscopy process by Ray Zone and released as the one-shot Miracleman 3D #1 in October 1985, one of a number of such titles issued by Eclipse at the time.
 In order to accommodate visually impaired readers unable to view 3D comics, a limited edition mail order black-and-white only version was also produced in limited numbers.
 The Young Marvelman and Marvelman Family fill-in strips from Warrior were also woven into the reprints.
 The only material skipped was the future-set story "The Yesterday Gambit", partly due to it no longer cleanly fitting into Moore's plans.